 In May 2017 EIL joined the European Federation for Intercultural Learning (EFIL).
 EFIL is the European Association of AFS Intercultural Programs.
 AFS is an international, voluntary, non-governmental, non-profit organization that provides intercultural learning opportunities to help people develop the knowledge, skills and understanding needed to create a more just and peaceful world.

-Through membership of EFIL new partnerships have been established between EIL and AFS European based organisations in Austria, Belgium, Czech Republic, Croatia Finland, Hungary, Italy, Slovakia Slovenia and Switzerland.
-In Autumn discussions with AFS International commenced in relation to the possibility of EIL becoming a member of AFS International.
+Through membership of EFIL new partnerships have been established between EIL and AFS European based organisations in Austria, Belgium, Czech Republic, Croatia Finland, Hungary, Iceland, Italy, Norway, Slovakia Slovenia and Switzerland.